 Jim's approach to dispute resolution is proactive and designed to eliminate unnecessary costs.
 He has worked closely with large corporate patent departments and with solo entrepreneurs.
 In all cases, he has applied his experience and legal skills to define the issues and present the facts in a light most favorable to his clients.

 Mr. Lester is admitted to the practice of law in North Carolina and Virginia, before the U.S. Supreme Court, the Courts of Appeals for the Federal Circuit and the Fourth Circuit, the Court of Federal Claims, various Boards of Contract Appeals, the Federal Courts in North Carolina and Virginia and the U.S. Patent and Trademark Office.
 He has also participated in arbitrations administered by the American Arbitration Association, the International Chamber of Commerce and the Duke Private Adjudication Center.
-In 2006, he was named a North Carolina Superlawyer in the field of Intellectual Property Litigation.

 James L. Lester